learn-co-curriculum/swift-functions/README.md

     return "Heyyy, \(group)!"
 }
 ```
+Note that the group is referred to as `group` inside the function body.

 #### Calling A Single-Argument Function

 Now we can use our function to generate a special salutation for any group that we wish to greet.
-We need to pass it a string argument, so let's start with our "iOS" group to make sure it works right:
+We need to pass it a string argument, so let's start with our "iOS" group to make sure it works:

 ```swift
 let greetIOS = heyGroup("iOS")